 While there are quite a few benefits associated with mineral water, more research is needed for conclusive evidence that the water can make a real difference to your health.
 There are also some negative side effects associated with mineral water.

-For people on a low-sodium diet, mineral water may not be appropriate.
+- High in Sodium: For people on a low-sodium diet, mineral water may not be appropriate.
 Ingesting excessive amounts of sodium can increase blood pressure and add strain to the heart.
+However, based on a study of European and American bottled mineral waters, average sodium levels range from 63-137mg/l, meaning that you would have to consume a LOT of mineral water to exceed your daily sodium needs.

-Mineral water is slightly more acidic than regular tap water.
-Repeated consumption may be linked to damage of tooth enamel.
+- Acidic: Some Mineral water is slightly more acidic than regular tap water, while others are more alkaline (meaning they have a higher pH).
+Repeated consumption of acidic beverages may be linked to damage of tooth enamel.
 Nevertheless, mineral water is still 100 times less harmful than soft drinks.

 What is the Healthiest Mineral Water to Drink?

-Volvic - Volic is a very well-known seller of mineral water.
+- Volvic - Volic is a very well-known seller of mineral water.
 This water comes from Clairvic Spring in France.
 These springs were first tapped for water in 1922.
 Today, the brand is known around the world.
-It is known for its high potassium content and for it’s perfectly neutral pH level.
+It is known for its perfectly neutral pH level.
 It also has an exceptionally fresh, clear taste.

-FIJI Water - This brand of mineral water comes from the Artesian aquifer in Fiji.
+- FIJI Water - This brand of mineral water comes from the Artesian aquifer in Fiji.
 The company itself is based in LA, California.
 This fresh water is an international favorite.
-However, because it travels so far before it’s placed on the shelves, it’s probably one of the least environmentally friendly options.
+However, because it travels so far before it’s placed on the shelves, it could be considered to be one of the least environmentally friendly options.

 FAQs About Mineral Water

-Still got some burning questions?
+Still have some burning questions?
 Here are some common queries about mineral water.

 Is mineral water good for your kidneys?